Midnighter/visual-merge/README.md

 # Visualize Package Hierarchies with Graphviz

-The main function `graph_package_hierarchy` in the Jupyter notebook build a graphviz subgraph of a package hierarchy and its contained modules, classes, and functions.
+The main function `graph_package_hierarchy` in the Jupyter notebook builds a graphviz subgraph of a package hierarchy and its contained modules, classes, and functions.